-If you ever want to know about the weather then you could keep a Brit from the London area talking for hours.
+If you ever want to know about the weather, then you could keep a Brit from the London area talking for hours.

-Here, it was almost always sunny, about as sunny as it was wet in England, which meant going brown, not rusty!
+Here, it was almost always sunny—about as sunny as it was wet in England, which meant going brown, not rusty!
 Mind you, sometimes it got TOO hot and sticky for comfort.
 Then, we were all thankful for air-con that kept the house cool and made it possible to sleep at night.

 Sadly we didn't have a pool ourselves, but there was a communal one in our subdivision, and several of our friends had them in their backyards.
-It was all a million miles (well, not quite) from foggy London town where, with his passion for sailing, the only one who had ever spent much time on or in the water was Simon.
+It was all a million miles (well, not quite) from foggy London town where, with his passion for sailing, the only one who had ever spent much time on or in the water, was Simon.

-I didn’t plan on feeling settled at all – in fact, quite the opposite.
-It kind of snuck up on me!
-The cynical emails back and forth with my friends in London became less frequent, until they just dried up.
+The truth was, I didn’t plan on feeling settled at all – in fact, quite the opposite.
+Somehow, my new home kind of snuck up on me.
+The cranky emails back and forth with my friends in London became less frequent, until they just dried up.
 Life became familiar: the days, the places, the routine, the friends.